K4P11/GUI-for-EWBF/README.md

 # GUI-for-EWBF
-GUI for EWBF miner for monitoring performance with restart capability Windows binary avaivable at: https://www.dropbox.com/sh/cshzf0pncs3yxqa/AABiNtvd0xaV7_N0RhqCMUCda?dl=0
+GUI for EWBF miner for monitoring (cool graphs) performance with restart capability.
+Windows binary avaivable at: https://www.dropbox.com/s/g16pbzd7gxgetgw/EWBF%20GUI.rar?dl=0 For running with python, required dependencies, can be aquired with pip:
+  - numpy
+  - PyQt5
+  - pyqtgraph
+  - requests
+  - psutils